 - to consider and respond to your enquiry;

-- to comply with professional obligations to which we are subject as solicitors regulated by the Solicitors Regulation Authority of England and Wales;
+- to comply with our professional obligations as solicitors regulated by the Solicitors Regulation Authority of England and Wales;

 - to enable us to supply legal professional services to you as our client;

 - to fulfil our obligations under relevant laws in force from time to time (e.g. for KYC purposes, the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 (“MLR 2017”));